JortvD/cs4575-g5/reports/g5_browser-extensions.md

 | MEDIUM |            181.628 |              124.173 |                 3.465 |                   2.871 |                      0.622 |                        0.826 | <0.001       | N/A          |
 | LOW    |             97.948 |               99.112 |                 0.95  |                   1.243 |                      0.796 |                        0.419 | <0.001       | N/A          |

-In addition we show the mean change and effect size in table 2.
+In addition we show the mean change and effect size, using Cohen's d, in table 2.

 **Table 2: Effect of uBlock on CPU energy consumption across ad density levels, all in Joule (J)**
 | Set    |   Mean diff (ΔX) |   Mean change (%) |   Effect size (Cohen's d) |